Camaltra/Simple_Shell_Test/README.md

 All task are covered, exept task 13, 14 and 17

 ## How to use:
-Change in the config file, the name of you're executable file, then you can check Do chmod +x *.sh in the directory, then it's free to use Also, some task need to get acces to all your .c file, he will be mentionned.
+Change in the config file, the name of you're executable file, then you can check.
+Do chmod +x *.sh in the directory, then it's free to use.
+Also, some task need to get acces to all your .c file, he will be mentionned.

 ### AUTHORS :